 5] When you have the conditional statement the way you want, click Save.

-Super Admin users can see who, where, and what was changed in your calculations using the Audit Logs feature.
-For more information on Audit Logs, please refer to Understanding Audit Logs.
+Super Admin users can see who made changes, where they were made, and what was changed in your calculations using the Audit Logs feature.
+For more information, refer to Understanding Audit Logs.

 Can I Create a Calculation for a Specific Client?

 Yes, you can create a calculation specifically for an individual client in TapClicks.
-These are known as Client Specific Calculations.
-They allow you to tailor formulas and metrics to meet the unique needs of each client.
+These are known as Client Specific Calculations and allow you to tailor formulas and metrics to meet the unique needs of each client.

-For more details, please refer to our FAQs: Client Specific Calculations and How to Create Client Specific Calculations.
+For more details, refer to FAQs: Client Specific Calculations and How to Create Client Specific Calculations.

 Yes, the Data Exporter in TapClicks can export Calculated Metrics.
 These metrics are treated like standard metrics.
 Calculated Metrics will appear alongside standard metrics in the data fields selection list when configuring a Data Export.